karakun/karakun.github.io/_posts/2019-01-09-integration-docker.md

 To automatically bootstrap an application server with our test application we will use Docker.
 I will not describe the functionality of Docker since this would be beyond the scope of this article.

-Adam Bean provides some good Docker containers for JavaEE application servers that can be used as a base for our containers.
+Adam Bien provides some good Docker containers for JavaEE application servers that can be used as a base for our containers.
 You can find all needed Docker files [at Github](https://github.com/AdamBien/docklands).
 For our sample we will use this container descriptions as a base and extend them with the needed functionality.
 For TomEE our Docker file will look like this: